abisop/nuttx-docs/en/components/tools/index.md

       -R execute "run" script in the config directories if exists.
       -h will show this help test and terminate
       <testlist-file> selects the list of configurations to test.
 No default

     Your PATH variable must include the path to both the build tools and the kconfig-frontends tools

 These script needs two pieces of information.

-1. A description of the platform that you are testing on.
-This description is provided by the optional -l, -m, -c, -g and -n options.
+a.
+A description of the platform that you are testing on.
+This
+    description is provided by the optional -l, -m, -c, -g and -n options.
-2. A list of configurations to build.
-That list is provided by a test list file.
+b.
+A list of configurations to build.
+That list is provided by a test
+    list file.
 The final, non-optional parameter, \<testlist-file\>, provides the path to that file.